TWTG-R-D-B-V/neon-product-documentation/PG/LoRa Communication/README.md

 ## Conversion

 The Pressure Gauge communicates over LoRaWAN using a binary protocol.
-Usually the binary protocol is converted at the LoRa network server to an easier to handle format: JSON.
+Usually, the binary protocol is converted at the LoRa network server to an easier-to-handle format: JSON.

 - encoding: from JSON to a binary string for the Pressure Gauge
 - decoding: from a binary string from the Pressure Gauge to JSON